Get More People Out to Your Write for Rights AND Make it Amazing!

 6. Make it easy

 Make it easy to write for rights!
-Have addressed envelopes ready.
+Have addressed envelopes ready (Click here to download our printable address labels).
 Make sure there are plenty of Amnesty pens available.
 Create print-outs of the cases so people can read about who they are supporting.
 Have letter-writing tips and sample letters available.
 And finally, get your petitions ready for those who only have time for a quick signature.
 If possible, set up a few laptops or tablets to allow people to sign online versions of the actions.

 7. Take photos